abbaselmas/Phd-Evaluation/README.md

 ## License

 Academic / research use permitted.
-(Add explicit LICENSE file if required.)